 Nicholas Lezard, Choice of the Week, The Guardian

 “Gregory Norminton describes himself as a “novelist and seated person.”
 From that sedentary position, he also writes really good aphorisms… Norminton is a fan of E.M.
 Cioran and La Rochefoucauld and it shows (and I mean that in a good way): their dark insights into the human condition glitter around the edges of these aphorisms.
 And like those two great aphorists, Norminton clearly feels no dismal truth is so bleak that it doesn’t also deserve a laugh.”

 James Geary, author of The World in a Phrase: A History of Aphorisms

-You can buy The Lost Art of Losing here.
+You can buy The Lost Art of Losing in paperback here.

 Buy The Lost Art of Losing on Kindle.